feathersjs/docs/rest/readme.md

 app.use('/messages', new MessageService());

+// Log newly created messages on the server app.service('messages').on('created', message => console.log('Created message', message)
+);

 app.listen(3030);
 ```

-After starting the application, we can no use CURL to create a new message:
+After starting the application, we can now use CURL to create a new message:

 ```
-curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Learn Feathers!" }'
+curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Learning Feathers!" }'
 ```

-When going to `http://localhost:3030/messages/` we will see the newly created message.
+You should see the created message logged on the console and when going to [localhost:3030/messages/](http://localhost:3030/messages/) see the newly created message.

 ## Query, route and middleware parameters